cfox570/donkeycar-driver/README.md

 Options:
     -h --help               Show this screen.
     --yaml=yamlfile         Specify yaml file to use.
-Default is PARTS_PATH in the config file --myconfig=filename     Specify myconfig file to use. [default: myconfig.py] --model=model           Path to model.
-Default is MODEL_PATH in the config file --type=type             Type of model.
-Default is DEFAULT_MODEL_TYPE in the config file --meta=<key:value>      Key/Value strings describing describing a piece of meta data about this drive.
+Default is PARTS_PATH in the config file.
+    --myconfig=filename     Specify myconfig file to use. [default: myconfig.py] --model=model           Path to model.
+Default is MODEL_PATH in the config file.
+    --type=type             Type of model.
+Default is DEFAULT_MODEL_TYPE in the config file.
+    --meta=<key:value>      Key/Value strings describing describing a piece of meta data that will be stored as metada into the manifest.json file when storing tub data.
                             Option may be used more than once.

+Examples:
+    driver.py
+    driver.py --yaml parts-simple.py
+    driver.py --meta

 ```